OpenStackOnRaPi/ostackinstall/README.md

 $ sudo apt-get update && sudo apt-get install -y qemu-system-arm
   ```

-9. Increase swap size on the `control` node
+9. Increase swap memory size on the `control` node

 > [!IMPORTANT]
 > This configuration only concerns the host that will host both `control node` and `network node` functions in your OpenStack.
 We assume host with name `ost04` to be the `control` node.
 Go to [this section](#configure-kolla-ansible-files-for-specific-openstack-depolyment) to check how we assign roles to hosts in Kolla-Ansible inventory file `multinode`.
 Other hosts can have default swap settings.
 Of course, one can separate `control` and `network` functions by assigning other host in Ansible inventory to be the `network node`.
-While this reduces maximal memory occupancy of the nodes, it does not relieve you of the responsibility to monitor resource usage on the control hosts.
+While this slightly reduces the maximal memory occupancy of the nodes, it does not relieve you of the responsibility to monitor resource usage on the control hosts.

   * follow the instructions from [this guide](https://itsfoss.com/pi-swap-increase/).
-The highest usage of swap memory size that we have observed so far is 2.5GB.
-Below we set swap size to **`4096`** which seems to provide a safe margin, but you can double it if you want greater guarantees.
+The highest usage of swap memory that we have observed so far is 2.5GB.
+Below we set the size to **`4096`** which should provide a safe margin, but you can double it if you want greater guarantees.
   ```
 sudo dphys-swapfile swapoff
 sudo nano /etc/dphys-swapfile